vaamonde/ubuntu-2404/04-container/01-basic-docker.md

 #verificando o endereço IPv4 configurado no Ubuntu rodando no container do Docker-CE
 cat /etc/hosts

+#verificando o Hostname configurado no Ubuntu rodando no container do Docker-CE
+cat /etc/hostname

 #atualizando as listas (sources.list) do apt do Ubuntu rodando no container do Docker-CE
 apt update